Canada and the circumpolar Arctic

 Global Affairs Canada and the Arctic

 Global Affairs Canada is responsible for coordinating and leading the international aspects of Canada’s Arctic engagement.
-This work is mainly carried out by the Circumpolar Affairs Division, at headquarters, and the Canadian International Arctic Centre (CIAC), located in Oslo, Norway, as well as by Canadian missions around the world.
-Canada is an active member of the Arctic Council, the main international body for Arctic cooperation.
+This work is mainly carried out by the Nordic and Polar Relations Division in Ottawa, and the Canadian International Arctic Centre (CIAC), located in Oslo, Norway, as well as by Canadian embassies around the world.
+Canada is an active member of the Arctic Council, the main international forum for Arctic cooperation.

-Global Affairs Canada’s main objectives in the circumpolar Arctic are to:
+Global Affairs Canada’s main objectives in the circumpolar Arctic include:

 - Support the identification of targeted, innovative trade and commercial opportunities for the North, benefiting Northerners;